Equity and Inclusion in Action

 Learn from case studies and research.

 Self-Reporting of Demographics of Leadership and/or Membership

-Starting this semester, using the demographic collecting procedure linked below, the Wesleyan Student Assembly will be tracking and publicly publishing the demographics of its leadership and membership each semester.
-There is still a lot of work to do in making the assembly representative of the many backgrounds Wesleyan students come from—and this new data will keep future generations of students informed on where the assembly needs to improve.
+We will continue using the demographic collecting procedure linked below, the Wesleyan Student Assembly will be tracking and publicly publishing the demographics of its leadership and membership each semester.
+We hope to keep future generations of students informed on where the assembly needs to improve.

 Research on Stipends, Academic Credit, and Digitization for on-campus Media